 What Is Debt Consolidation?

 Debt relief loans allow you to take your multiple debts and combine them into a single one.
-Thus, you can take it as a single loan with much better terms, such as a lower interest rate.
+Thus, you can take it as a loan with much better terms, such as a lower interest rate.
 Consolidating debt provides a new loan that covers your old ones.
 The main goal is to put all your debt into one loan payment.

 How Debt Consolidation Works